In the world of paid search, there’s always room to improve the searcher experience and thus the conversions you earn.

-For the purposes of quality score, we want to ensure that the keywords from the keyword list and ad copy are carried over to the content on landing page.
+For the purposes of Quality score, we want to ensure that the messaging from the ad copy is carried over to the content on the landing page.

-For example, if the keyword is “feather pillow”, then the ad should include “feather pillow” in the copy and “feather pillow” should also be included on the landing page.
-Having “down pillow” isn’t good enough, even if it’s close contextually.
+For example, if the keyword and ad are promoting thermal mugs, the ad should include [thermal mugs] in the copy and thermal mug products should be the primary products on the landing page.

-Make sure your landing page content is relevant and useful to the searcher.
-This will help improve your quality score.
+This ensures your landing page content is relevant and useful to the searcher.
+This will help improve your Quality score.

-Advertisers also want to look at landing page performance.
-Google has a tool that will show page speed on mobile and desktop and mobile friendliness.
+Advertisers also want to look at mobile landing page performance.
+Google has a tool that will show page speed on mobile and mobile-friendliness.